zhaoyi3264/image-hunter/README.md

-# IDMHelper
+# image-hunter

 The main class is ClipboardMonitor and this app should be used together with [jsoup](https://jsoup.org/) library.

 # Functionality

-This app provides a GUI to collect URLs, especially image URLs, and find the resource URLs on the certain pages.
+This desktop app provides a GUI to collect image URLs and download images on the webpage pointed by the new URL copied into the system clipboard.